 Skip to Main Content

-APA Style Guide: Official Publications
+APA Style Guide: Official publications

 This guide explains how to use the APA Style.
 It includes a short tutorial.